OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_statemachines.md

  - **EvaluateStateTransitions:** Used by the platform to decide the next state.
 This method can't be changed and is a representation of the modeled State Machine.
  - **EvaluateStateTransition_{State}_{TransitionName}:** Transition boolean expression method to decide if the transition should take place.
 The data from the current entity can be accessed since this is a method of the class.
- - **AssignTo_{State}:** Assign expression method to decide the value of the _\_assing_ attribute when the entity enters in a given state.
+ - **AssignTo_{State}:** Assign expression method to decide the value of the _\_assing_ attribute when the entity is in a given state.
 The data from the current entity can be accessed since this is a method of the class.

 ### The state machine in the context of the entity lifecycle

 The evaluation of the State Machine happens immediately before the Platform invokes the Before Save behaviours.

 ### Accessing to user Decision